Back To Top

 Reviewed by: Rhiannon Derbyshire

-It makes sense that this curly haircare brand has created a dryer specifically for curls.
-Curlsmith has focused their area of innovation on the diffuser, which is the biggest we’ve ever used or seen.
-At eight inches, it's practically the size of a dinner plate.
-When you consider that most mass market options are about half that (ghd's is just five, for example), I think this is a pretty noteworthy selling point.
+It makes total sense that this curly haircare brand has created a dryer specifically for curls.
+Curlsmith has focused the innovation on the diffuser, the biggest we’ve ever used or seen – practically the size of a dinner plate at 8".
+When you consider that most mass market options are about half that (ghd's is just five, for example), I think it's pretty noteworthy.

-I used this dryer and diffuser combination to dry my relatively short, shoulder-length hair and I will admit that this attachment felt a bit unnecessarily big for me, personally.
-However, if you have long or very thick hair (or both), it will be a huge time saver – particularly if you've found standard diffusers not to cut it in the past.
+I used the dryer and diffuser to dry my shoulder-length hair and will admit that the attachment felt a bit unnecessarily big for me, personally.
+But if you have long or very thick hair, or both, it will be a huge time saver, especially if you've found standard diffusers haven't cut it in the past.

-Putting shape and curl definition at the forefront, this dryer has incorporated a lot of hair health-boosting technology, like ionising and ceramic tech, to prevent frizz.
-It also comes with a smoothing attachment, should you want to dry with a sleeker finish, as well as a pik attachment for type 4 coils.
-My overall verdict?
-It's a brilliant option, sits at a reasonable price point and is the best hair dryer for curly hair created by a dedicated curl brand.
+Prioritising shape and definition, this dryer has incorporated a lot of hair technology, like ionising and ceramic tech, to help prevent frizz.
+There's also a smoothing attachment, should you want to dry with a sleeker finish, as well as a pik for type 4 coils.
+My overall verdict is that it's a brilliant option, reasonably priced and is the best hair dryer for curly hair by a dedicated curl brand.

 Best salon-style hair for curly hair